 Ecological Data Services (EDS) provides information on species, habitats and locally protected sites across Telford and Wrekin and Shropshire.

-If you’ve recorded a species in Telford and Wrekin that you’d like us to know about you can submit a species record.
+If you’ve recorded a species in Telford and Wrekin that you’d like us to know about you can submit a species record by sending an email to email@example.com.

-Species data held by SEDN can be accessed free of charge through the NBN Gateway and the Shropshire Ecological Data Network.
-For those members of the public not wishing to access the data directly, EDS can provide a data search report.
+For those members of the public not wishing to access the data directly, TEDS can provide a data search report.

-Commercial charges will be waivered where searches identify fewer than five species records and no local wildlife sites within the search area.
+Commercial request charges will be waivered where searches identify fewer than 20 species records and no Local Wildlife Sites within the buffer area.

-If you have any questions about our ecological data services please drop us an email at email@example.com.
+If you have any questions about Ecological Data Services or wish to contact us about a bespoke search please email at firstname.lastname@example.org.

 Telford & Wrekin Council now holds a district level licence for great crested newts.
 You can apply to join the scheme or learn more about the innovative landscape scale approach the council is adopting to better conserve this threatened species.